 The group monitors ongoing privacy issues that affect the Web, investigates potential areas for new privacy work, and provides guidelines and advice for addressing privacy in standards development.

 Christine Runnegar (Internet Society) and Tara Whalen (Google) are co-chairing the group.
-Nick Doty (W3C) is the Team Contact.
+Keiji Takeda (W3C) is the Team Contact.

 Want to learn more?
 Please join the group and the mailing list.
 (Non-Members may join the group as public Invited Experts.)